tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0/index.md

 </div>

-Now, changing such a fundamental thing when a package is as old and widely used as ggplot2 is no small undertaking, and I wish it had been done earlier, but rather late than never.
-We have gone to lengths to ensure that old code continues to work.
+Now, changing such a fundamental thing when a package is as old and widely used as ggplot2 is no small undertaking, and I wish it had been done earlier, but better late than never.
+We have gone to great lengths to ensure that old code continues to work.
 For the most part using size will continue to behave like before:

 <div class="highlight">